MicrosoftDocs/win32/desktop-src/cossdk/setting-an-authentication-level-for-a-server-application.md

 ---
-Description: 'When you set an authentication level for an application, you determine what degree of authentication is performed when clients call into the application.' ms.assetid: 'a59935de-6b8f-4c0a-8479-e30bc0509698'
+Description: When you set an authentication level for an application, you determine what degree of authentication is performed when clients call into the application. ms.assetid: a59935de-6b8f-4c0a-8479-e30bc0509698
-title: Setting an Authentication Level for a Server Application
+title: Setting an Authentication Level for a Server Application ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Setting an Authentication Level for a Server Application